Framland breeding birds

 Trend

 The development of the indicator in the 21st century is deteriorating.
 Since the 2000s, the populations of farmland birds have, with ninety percent certainty, declined by about one percent per year.
-The average regression of the populations has been steady throughout the monitoring period (1980–2022).
+The average decline of the populations has been steady throughout the monitoring period (1980–2024).

 Significance